BinaryGears/KerasDeepFakeDetection/README.md

 # KerasDeepFakeDetection Credits
 This CNN model is based on this paper: https://doi.org/10.1109/ACCESS.2023.3251417
 <br></br>
-I have no affiliation with the authors of the paper linked above, I only used the paper as a guideline.
+I have no affiliation with the authors of the paper linked above, I only used this paper as a guideline.
 <br></br>
 <br></br>
 # How to use